-UNITED STATES DISTRICT COURT for the Western District of Arkansas Plaintiff ) V. ) Civil Action No. Defendant ) NOTICE, CONSENT, AND REFERENCE OF A CIVIL ACTION TO A MAGISTRATE JUDGE Notice of a magistrate judge's availability.
-A United States magistrate judge of this court is available to conduct all proceedings in this civil action (including a jury or nonjury trial) and to order the entry of a final judgment.
-The judgment may then be appealed directly to the United States court of appeals like any other judgment of this court.
-A magistrate judge may exercise this authority only if all parties voluntarily consent.
-You may consent to have your case referred to a magistrate judge, or you may withhold your consent without adverse substantive consequences.
-The name of any party withholding consent will not be revealed to any judge who may otherwise be involved with your case.
-Consent to a magistrate judge's authority.
-The following parties consent to have a United States magistrate judge conduct all proceedings in this case including trial, the entry of final judgment, and all post-trial proceedings.
-Parties' printed names Signatures of parties or attorneys Dates
+5 FATES Differ the Plaintiff V. Defendant ) Civil Action No. NOTICE, CONSENT, AND REFERE NCE OF A C IVIL ACTION TO A MAGIS TRATE JUDGE Notice of a magistrate judge's availability. proceedings in this civil action (including a jury or a then be appealed directly to the United States court exercise this authority only if all parties voluntarily nonjury trial) ar of appeals like nd to order the entry of a final jud Igment.
+The judgment may You may consent to have your case referred substantive consequences.
+The name of any party be involved with your case.
+Consent to a magistrate judge's authority conduct all proceedings in this case including trial Parties' printed names Signature s of parties or attorneys Dates